nirmata/kyverno-charts/Use Cases/N4K-for-Image-Verification.md

         ghcr.io/nirmata/nirmata-imagekey-controller:v0.1

-Please use the below credentials to access N4K images -
+Please use the below credentials provided to you to access N4K images -

 Username: nirmata-enterprise-for-kyverno
-Password: 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
+Password: xx

-Kyverno Installation
+**Kyverno Installation

 Install the Helm charts by following the instructions here.
 The necessary credentials for the image repo must be passed during installation of the Helm repo to authenticate with the customer’s container registry.
 Set the image registry using the parameters below